plaited/plaited/packages/utils/README.md

 # @plaited/utils

-Reusable utility functions and types used to build user interfaces
+Reusable utility functions and types used to build plaited experiences